lewis-morris/flarchitect/docs/source/advanced_configuration.rst

 Advanced Configuration
 ======================

-Beyond the basics, **flarchitect** offers several advanced options for fine- tuning API behaviour.
-This guide covers rate limiting and cache configuration.
+When your API grows, you might need tools for shaping traffic, offloading storage and refining responses.
+Beyond the basics, **flarchitect** offers several options for these scenarios.
+The following sections walk through common patterns such as rate limiting, cache configuration and response metadata.

+As traffic increases, managing how often clients can hit your API becomes critical.

 Rate limiting
 -------------

 Rate limits can be applied globally, per HTTP method or per model.
+For example, to shield a public search endpoint from abuse, you might allow only ``100`` GET requests per minute.

 **Global limit**